TariqAHassan/alsek/docs/guided_tour.md

 ### Advanced options

-Alsek's CLI includes many options to provide fine-grain control over the worker pool.
+Alsek's CLI includes several dials to fine-grain control over the worker pool.
 We won't cover all of them here, but there are at least three worth highlighting.

 The first is the `-q`/`--queues` option.
 This allows one to limit the queues